thacks42/thacks42.github.io/docs/_posts/2023-10-30-writing-a-brainfuck-jit-for-fun-and-profit.markdown

 ---
 layout: post
-title:  "Writing a Brainfuck JIT (kinda) for fun and profit (not really).
+title:  "Writing a Brainfuck JIT for fun and profit.
 Part 1"
 ---

 ## Did you know that X is Turing complete???